GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Tromochtikai.md

 **Run Speed**: It may run up to 6 yards per move.

-**Climb speed**: It may swim up to 3 yarsd per move, presuming it is reasonable to do so.
+**Climb Speed**: It may swim up to 3 yarsd per move, presuming it is reasonable to do so.

-**Swim speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim Speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.

-**Fly SPeed**: *It may fly up to 20 yard per move*.
+**Fly Speed**: *It may fly up to 20 yards per move*.

 **Unarmed Attacks**;

  • Smack: The tromochtikia may use a limb or random object against a foe within 4 yards.
 This is a melee unarmed attack.

- • Claw: The tromochtikia may use a limb or wing to strike a foe within 2.5 yards.
+ • Claw: The tromochtikai may use a limb or wing to strike a foe within 2.5 yards.
 This may be treated as a melee piercing or cutting attack.

- • Bite: The tromochtikia may bite a foe within 3 yards.
+ • Bite: The tromochtikai may bite a foe within 3 yards.
 This is a melee biting attack.

 ---------------------